jqphu/blog/data/blog/crypto-is-unforgiving.md

 As a quick primer, the website was hacked and started requesting the NFTs from connected wallets.
 Specifically, the transaction was calling `setApprovalForAll`.

-This made me think, why would premint **ever** need `setApprovalForAll`.
+This made me think, when would premint **ever** need the permission for `setApprovalForAll`.
 The answer was never.

 What if there was a way wallets could respect that.

 There's a concept in app development known as a [permission manifest](https://developer.android.com/reference/android/Manifest.permission).
 If a phone wants some potentially dangerous permissions such as the camera or your location.
-They need to explicitly list it and google/apple will review it.
+They need to explicitly list it and Google or Apple will review it.

 What if applications were to publish a permission manifest for what wallet transactions they're allowed to invoke.
 If they need `setApprovalForAll` they need to clearly mention it in their manifest and why.